 Chaplain banned from prison ministry for exposing extremism 12th January 2021 – Posted in: Consequencies of Orthodoxy, News

-He wasn’t the only one – Christian Concern spoke to numerous other Christian groups who had volunteered at the prison, leading Alpha courses, Christian drama courses, prayer groups and other vital ministries, who had been told that they could no longer continue at the prison.
-Christian Concern campaigned to see Paul return to the prison.
+What’s more, He wasn’t the only one – Christian Concern spoke to numerous other Christian groups who had volunteered at the prison, leading Alpha courses, Christian drama courses, prayer groups and other vital ministries, who had been told that they could no longer continue at the prison.
+Consequently, Christian Concern campaigned to see Paul return to the prison.
 After taking the Ministry of Justice to court, Pastor Song was promised he would be allowed to return.

 But that wasn’t the end of the story.
 The full story highlighting Islamic extremism in our prisons and how people exposing it are being dealt with by the authorities can be read here: